-Macon mayor plans to remove Confederate monuments for downtown improvements
+Macon Mayor plans to remove Confederate monuments for downtown improvements

 “This monument does nothing to unite, uplift, and inspire the citizens of Macon.
 It only serves as a painful reminder of an economic and social order which required the complete objectification of other human beings,” Powers wrote.

-Although all the commissioners were invited to ask for a copy of these public comments, only commissioners Wynn and Watkins requested them after the July 7 meeting, said clerk Janice Ross.
+Although all the commissioners were invited to ask for a copy of these public comments, only commissioners Wynn and Watkins requested them after the July 7 meeting, clerk Janice Ross said.

 As commissioners were preparing to vote on Reichert’s plan in Tuesday’s committee meeting, Commissioner Larry Schlesinger recalled his time living in Richmond, Virginia, where Confederate monuments were routinely vandalized.